-One of the key constituents of any internal control system is its people and the system of risk management and internal control is dependent on the sound judgment, integrity and strong sense of accountability that employees apply to their work.
+A fundamental element of any internal control or risk management system is its personnel.
+The efficacy of the system is contingent upon the exercise of sound judgment, integrity, and a strong sense of accountability by employees in the performance of their duties.
 Therefore, the Bank has put in place relevant policies and procedures that govern all aspects of human capital management from talent acquisition and development, performance and consequence management to cessation of employment.